aragon/lock-to-vote-plugin/README.md

 Deployment targets:

-- make predeploy          Simulate a protocol deployment
+- make predeploy          Simulate a plugin deployment
-- make deploy             Deploy the protocol, verify the source code and write to ./artifacts
+- make deploy             Deploy the plugin, verify the source code and write to ./artifacts
 - make resume             Retry pending deployment transactions, verify the code and write to ./artifacts

+- make predeploy-zk       Simulate a ZkSync deployment
+- make deploy-zk          Deploy the plugin to a ZkSync network
+- make resume-zk          Retry pending deployment transactions on a ZkSync network

 Verification: